Best Trail & All-Mountain Bikes (130-160 mm travel)

 MSRP: $5,499

-As one of the best-rated mountain bikes for trail riding, the Santa Cruz Hightower fits all the needs of a serious MTB cyclist.
-Hightowers come in both aluminum or carbon frame versions, with SRAM gears, Maxxis tires, and high-quality suspension.
-The reason that the Hightower is on our list is simple, as this is considered to be one of the more popular bikes in its travel range.
+The Hightower comes in aluminum or carbon frame versions, with SRAM gears, Maxxis tires, and high-quality suspension.
+The Hightower is on our list as it is considered one of the more capable bikes in its category.

 The Hightower C R Kit features a carbon frame with VPP suspension and flip-chip tuning.
 It has 150mm of front travel on the Fox Yari RC and 145mm on the rear with a Fox Float DPS Performance shock.